giwrgosftw/DigitalReceipt-CloudProject-PythonFlask-RESTfulAPI-PartialCreditCards/README.md

-# RestfulAPI-PartialCards-CloudProject
+# 'Digital Receipt' Cloud Project | Python-Flask RESTful API Partial Credit Cards
-My first App Engine application is written in Python using Flask that will expose RESTful API handlers allowing for linking partial credit cards to customers.
-A pdf file with usage examples is provided.
+This is an App Engine application for my project called "Digital Receipt" and is written in Python-Flask.
+It exposes RESTful API handlers allowing for linking partial credit cards to customers.
+A pdf file with usage examples is also provided.

 # Scope of the task
 The application should expose two HTTP API handlers: